-Making buttonholes are not hard.
-If you feel intimidated by them, put those fears behind you!
+Making buttonholes is not hard.
+If you feel intimidated by it, put those fears behind you!
 We’ll walk through some easy steps; nothing fancy here.
-In fact, the best thing to remember with sewing is that people have been doing this for thousands of years (and on machines that were far less advanced than ours).
+In fact, the best thing to remember with sewing is that people have been doing this for thousands of years (and without machines or on machines that were far less advanced than ours).
 So you can do it!

 Our machines have advanced over the years and thus, we have a variety of presser feet for our machines.
 Depending on the type of machine you have, it may come with a standard buttonhole foot or an automatic buttonhole foot.
 I have a manual sewing machine, meaning it is not computerized or digital.
 It’s just a good quality machine (Bernina 1008), with about 20 stitches (I only use 2 of them), a buttonhole setting knob, and a standard buttonhole foot.
 We’ll talk about the settings in a moment.
 First, let’s check out the feet.

 On the left below is my standard foot (also called an All-purpose or Zigzag foot).
 This is the foot that’s on my machine most of the time.
 To the right is a Standard buttonhole foot.
 The two feet are similar but the buttonhole foot has a larger opening, which makes it easier to look ahead on your stitching to tell when you’re coming to the end of your buttonhole.
 Of course you can sew normal stitching with the buttonhole foot but the smaller opening on the standard foot places more surface area on the fabric you’re sewing, giving you more control.
 So when you’re done sewing a buttonhole, always switch back to your standard foot.